florianjosefreheis/florianjosefreheis.github.io/_posts/2017-11-10--24-helpful-unix-commands-every-developer-should-know.markdown

 ## Takeaway

 Most of the above UNIX commands come with a variation of options.
-To master UNIX commands is a very important skill in the daily life of a Developer. o simplify shipping, debugging and maintaining your applications wandering in application infrastructures.
+Mastering UNIX commands is very important in the daily life of a developer to simplify shipping, debugging and maintaining your applications wandering in application infrastructures.